5 Different Types of Leadership Styles in Management

 Laissez-faire leadership typically involves delegating tasks to team members and offering very little supervision or direction.
 Leaders pass authority on to their team members and trust them to find the best way to perform their jobs and accomplish goals.

-This style of leadership can be effective in teams that include experienced, highly-skilled employees that can be trusted to manage themselves.
+This style of leadership can be effective in teams that include experienced, highly-skilled employees who can be trusted to manage themselves.
 Laissez-faire leadership also often instills confidence in employees as they feel empowered and trusted.
 On the other hand, it can occasionally lead to inefficiency as employees don’t have a clear understanding of their roles, responsibilities, or objectives.

 5. Transformational